danieljameskay/danieljameskay.github.io/_posts/2019-08-30-Streaming state changes with Kafka Connect and KSQL.md

 ksql> create table ticker_table with (kafka_topic='mssql-poloniex-Ticker', value_forma
 t='avro', key='CurrencyId');
 ```
 We specify the Table name, the Topic name which contains the records, the output format and the key we want to use for the Table.
-If we describe the Table we'll be able to verify that the Tabled is keyed by the `CurrencyId`.
+If we describe the Table we'll be able to verify that the Table is keyed by the `CurrencyId`.

 ```
 ksql> describe extended ticker_table;